Bryanf20/Project-Build-a-ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

 * Step 2: Model training and deployment
 * Step 3: Lambdas and step function workflow
 * Step 4: Testing and evaluation

+## Content
+### lambda.py
+Contains three lambda functions for
+* Serialization
+* Classification
+* Filtering

+### stepfunction.json
+JSON file of created step function from lambda functions

+### starter.ipynb
+Notebook file with complete solution and key results displayed

+### Two image file
+* One shows a succesful step function execution
+* The other is a failed step function execution